• Facebook

 Raccoon Creek Partnership

 The Raccoon Creek Partnership (RCP) is a member based, nonprofit 501(c)(3) organization that was formed to improve and protect water quality in the Raccoon Creek Watershed.
-Located in southeastern Ohio’s hill country, this 683 square mile watershed is a treasure trove of natural wonders including more than 60,000 acres of national forest, state forest, state …
+Located in southeastern Ohio’s …

 Continue reading “Raccoon Creek Partnership”